facebookresearch/fairseq2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment:**
-At the very least specify the versions of fairseq, PyTorch, Python, and CUDA along with your operating system and (if relevant) GPU model.
+At the very least specify the versions of fairseq2, PyTorch, Python, and CUDA along with your operating system and (if relevant) GPU model.

 **Additional context:**